 .

-There are at least three ways to get to Preikestolen trailhead:
+There are three main ways to get to the Preikestolen trailhead:

-1 – By car: Norwegian roads are excellent but often single-lane and winding.
+1 – By car: Norwegian roads are excellent but often narrow and winding.
 Until recently, you had to take a ferry from Stavanger to Tau and then continue by bus or car.
-However, since December 2019, the Ryfylke Tunnel (toll fee required) has made the trip much easier, reducing the travel time to around 40-50 minutes for the 38 km distance.
+However, since December 2019, the Ryfylke Tunnel (toll required) has made the journey much easier, reducing travel time to around 40–50 minutes for the 38 km journey.

-There are two parking lots near the trailhead, but finding a space can be challenging in the summer, depending on your arrival time.
+There are two parking lots near the trailhead, but finding a spot can be difficult in summer, depending on your arrival time.

-Note that this service is not a guided tour; it only provides round-trip transportation and operates seasonally.
+Note that this is not a guided tour; it only provides round-trip transportation and operates seasonally.

 We used Go Fjords.
-The bus left from the Radisson Blu Hotel (located in central Stavanger, next to the central station) at ten am, arrived at the trailhead at eleven am, and departed back to Stavanger at four pm, giving us five hours for the hike.
-The bus was punctual on the return trip.
+The bus left from the Radisson Blu Hotel (located in central Stavanger, next to the train station) at 10 am, arrived at the trailhead at 11 am, and departed back to Stavanger at 4 pm, giving us about five hours for the hike.
+The return was right on time.

-3 - With a Guided Tour: There are several guided tour options departing from Stavanger, offering varying levels of comfort.
-Some tours They pick you up at your accommodation others follow a side trail that is claimed to be less crowded.
-Others offer additional activities, such as a kayak tour.
-With a range of options available, you can choose the one that best fits your interests and preferences.
+3 – With a guided tour: There are several guided tour options departing from Stavanger, with different levels of comfort.
+Some tours pick you up at your accommodation, others follow a side trail that is said to be less crowded, and some include additional activities, such as a kayak tour.
+With so many options available, you can choose what best fits your travel style.

 .